Kapustin2000/ai-journalist/ai_journalist/instructions.md

 # execution flow

-1. **receive input** (article draft, text file, or structured content)
+1. **receive input** (article draft, text file, or structured content).
+If `article_segments` already exist in state, treat them as the current working draft rather than asking the user to resend the article.
 2. **parse structure** - identify document sections and hierarchy
-3. **markup blocks** using markup_article_blocks tool - identify and categorize each content block, assign unique IDs
+3. **markup blocks** using markup_article_blocks tool when a new raw draft arrives.
+Skip if `article_segments` is already populated.
-4. **analyze blocks** - evaluate each block for quality, clarity, and style
-5. **generate editing suggestions** using editing_suggestion_agent - provide recommendations per block
+4. **plan edits** – interpret user instructions, identify affected segments from `article_segments`, determine whether each task is structural (Segment Editor) or textual (Segment Writer).
+5. **apply edits**
+   - For structural changes call `segment_editor` with the target segment and instruction set.
+Segment Editor records revisions in `pending_segment_updates`; do not rewrite `article_segments` directly.
+   - For new or rewritten prose call `segment_writer`, then pass the returned segment to `segment_editor` so it can be inserted or updated.
 6. **detect formatting issues** - identify inconsistencies and style guide violations
 7. **plan formatting standardization** using formatting_standardizer_agent
 8. **automatically apply formatting** using apply_formatting_standards tool immediately after analysis completes